pwsacademy/swift-setup/editors/vscode-linux/README.md

 The Swift extension includes the [**CodeLLDB extension**](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb), on which it depends to run and debug programs using **LLDB**.

-During installation, the extension will prompt you to configure a Swift-specific version of LLDB:
+After installation, the extension will prompt you to configure a Swift-specific version of LLDB:

 ![](lldb.png)